Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: SEQUENTIAL TEST OF OVERLAPPING HYPOTHESES: AN ARCHETYPICAL EXAMPLE

-where $\cT$ is such that $\cT(x) \simeq x + \ln(x)$.
-Under the simple sampling rule considered in this section (that always selects arm 1), it is possible to give an upper bound on the expected number of samples used by the parallel GLRT that employs the above threshold.
+\paragraph{Sample Complexity} Under the simple data collection process in this particular case, it is possible to give an upper bound on the expected number of samples used by the parallel GLRT that employs the threshold \ref{ThresholdGLRTGaussian} before stopping and making a decision.

 We first give a crude, asymptotic analysis.
 Fix $\mu \in \R$ and let $\alpha \in [0,\epsilon)$.

 The first term is upper bounded by a constant (independent of $\delta$), while the second is upper bounded by